iotJumpway/Intel-Examples/Intel-Arduino-101/3RD-PARTY-DFRobot/LCD-Intruder-System/README.md

 As you have already uploaded your sketch, the program will now be running on your Arduino/Genuino 101.
 All that is left is to start the Python program with the following line:

     $ python NameOfYourSerialApplication.py

 ## Autonomous Communication With Second Device

-Each time you press a button, the device will send sensor data to the  [TechBubble IoT JumpWay](https://iot.techbubbletechnologies.com/ "TechBubble IoT JumpWay") and warning alerts will be sent when the motion sensor picks up data.
+Each time you press a button, the device will send sensor data to the  [IoT JumpWay](https://iot.techbubbletechnologies.com/ "IoT JumpWay") and warning alerts will be sent when the motion sensor picks up data.
 You can use sensor values and warning messages to trigger autonomous communication with other devices you have connected to the IoT JumpWay.
 On the device edit page scroll down to the "Create Rules" section under the "Actuators / Sensors".
 Here you can use the dropdown menu to create rules that allow your device to email you or to autonomously communicate with other devices on its network in the event of status updates, sensor data and warnings.

 ![IoT JumpWay  IoT JumpWay Intel® Arduino/Genuino 101 DFRobot LCD Intruder System Example Docs](../../../images/Docs/Device-Autonomous-Communication.png)

 ## Control Via Command Application

-[IoT JumpWay Developer Program (BETA) Location Applications](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/5-Location-Applications.md "IoT JumpWay Developer Program (BETA) Location Applications") give you the ability to plug in control features for all devices connected to your IoT JumpWay Locations into your own applications.
+[IoT JumpWay Developer Program (BETA) Location Applications](https://github.com/iotJumpway/IoT-JumpWay-Docs/blob/master/5-Location-Applications.md "IoT JumpWay Developer Program (BETA) Location Applications") give you the ability to plug in control features for all devices connected to your IoT JumpWay Locations into your own applications.

 In this part of the tutorial we will focus on sending commands from our command application to replicate the buttons being pressed on the DFRobot LCD Keypad.

 This feature means that you could have an Android/iOS/web application and be anywhere in the world and be able to turn on/off whatever device you connected to the keyboard functions in the steps above.

 Follow the next steps to set up your application:

-1. We will be using the [IoT JumpWay Intel® Edison Dev Kit LED Example Application](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/blob/master/Intel-Edison/Dev-Kit-LED/Python/Dev-Kit-Led-Application.py "IoT JumpWay Intel® Edison Dev Kit LED Example Application") and the [IoT JumpWay Intel® Edison Dev Kit LED Example Config File](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/blob/master/Intel-Edison/Dev-Kit-LED/Python/config.json "IoT JumpWay Intel® Edison Dev Kit LED Example Config File"), you can put them in a folder and name the folder something relevant so that you remember it, you will be able to reuse this application in the future for other tutorials.
+1. We will be using the [IoT JumpWay Intel® Edison Dev Kit LED Example Application](https://github.com/iotJumpway/IoT-JumpWay-Intel-Examples/blob/master/Intel-Edison/Dev-Kit-LED/Python/Dev-Kit-Led-Application.py "IoT JumpWay Intel® Edison Dev Kit LED Example Application") and the [IoT JumpWay Intel® Edison Dev Kit LED Example Config File](https://github.com/iotJumpway/IoT-JumpWay-Intel-Examples/blob/master/Intel-Edison/Dev-Kit-LED/Python/config.json "IoT JumpWay Intel® Edison Dev Kit LED Example Config File"), you can put them in a folder and name the folder something relevant so that you remember it, you will be able to reuse this application in the future for other tutorials.

 2. Update the device related configs with the credentials you created from this tutorial.
 This will mean that the application will no longer be sending control commands to the Edison Dev Kit LED device, but to the Python Serial/MQTT application we created in this tutorial which will, in turn, send the commands to the device and switch the buttons.
 You need to update the "SystemZone", "SystemDeviceID", "SystemDeviceName" and "Actuators" settings as below, the Actuator settings should match the ones you modified in the Arduino sketch above: